Loft Conversion Cost

 Finding Asbestos

-If you have an older home, it is possible that you might come across asbestos in your loft space.
 Finding asbestos unexpectedly can be a problem.
-If your home is older and might have asbestos, make sure to get it surveyed before you begin any work.
+If your home is older and suspect it might have asbestos, ensure you get it surveyed before you begin any work.

 Furniture That Doesn’t Fit

-Your choice of staircase might limit what furniture you can out up in your loft.
-If you have your heart set on a specific piece that is quite large, then you should speak to your contractor early on.
-They might be able to arrange to have the furniture taken up before the bannister, or the door frames are built.
+If you have your heart set on a large piece of furniture, you should speak to your contractor early on.
+They might be able to arrange to have the furniture taken up before the bannister or the door frames are built - negating the issue.

 Fixtures That Don’t Fit